 Our wines are then stored on the lees (the remaining sediment in the bottle) for two years to give more depth to the taste and mature the wine.
 The lees are then removed by gradually turning the bottles so that the bottle neck is eventually downward facing and with this gentle movement the lees transfers to the neck of the bottle, a practice which is known as riddling.

 The bottle necks are then frozen so that all the remaining sediment in the bottle is captured and turned into an ice plug which is forced out of the bottle by the pressure from the carbon dioxide.

 The final stage of the process is called ‘dosage’ where the ultimate style of the sparkling wine is chosen.
 This involves the addition of specific amounts of sugar, ranging from zero dosage (none), brut (6-12g/l), extra dry (12g-18g/l) or up to the sweetest style, ‘doux’ – a huge 50+g/l!

 Our brand-new release sparkling wines are brut or extra dry which we believe provide the best balance of both sweetness and acidity whilst bringing out the best characteristics of the fruit.

 The whole process from planting and nurturing the vines to bottling and ageing, takes place slowly, with expertise and dedication every step of the way.
 As we have always said, patience is key when it comes to producing the finest quality English Sparkling Wines.

 The end result, your delicious bottle of Saffron Grange English Sparkling Wine!
 Not sampled any yet?
-Order here today or book on one of our tours, for Autumn.
+Buy wine here today or book one of our vineyard tours, for Autumn.
 For those in the CB postcode area we are also offering free delivery of our wines to your door throughout September!